Yandex Cloud

 2. In the CA file field, specify the path to the file with an SSL certificate for the connection.

-2. Click Test Connection to test the connection.
+2. Click Test Connection.
 If the connection is successful, you will see the connection status and information about the DBMS and driver.

 3. Click OK to save the data source.